 In the current financial year, Gordon’s will receive the following funding:

-- £935 for each child registered as eligible for free school meals at any point in the last 6 years (Ever 6 FSM)
+- £1035 for each child registered as eligible for free school meals at any point in the last six years (Ever 6 FSM)

-- £300 for children with parents in the Armed Forces within the last 5 years (Ever 5 Service Child) or in receipt of a child pension from the Ministry of Defence
+- £335 for children with parents in the Armed Forces within the last five years (Ever 5 Service Child) or in receipt of a child pension from the Ministry of Defence

 *The funding for Children who have been in 'Local Authority Care' for one day or more (LAC) does not go to their school; it goes to the Virtual School Head (VSH) in the local authority that looks after the child.
 VSHs are responsible for managing Pupil Premium funding for looked-after children.

-If a student has been registered as eligible for free school meals and has left local-authority care for any of the reasons above, they will attract the £1,266 rate rather than receive both awards.
+If a student has been registered as eligible for free school meals and has left local-authority care for any of the reasons above, they will attract the £2530 rate rather than receive both awards.
+Students who fall under the services category and the FSM category will receive both awards and will therefore be entitled to £1,370.

 HOW IS FUNDING ALLOCATED?

-In July the government published the final Pupil Premium allocations for the current financial year based on the January school census data.
-If you believe your child is eligible for Pupil Premium funding and you have not been contacted by the school, please contact Miss J Pierce, Assistant Head Curriculum at firstname.lastname@example.org
+In time for the start of each new school year the government publish the final Pupil Premium allocations for the current financial year based on the January school census data.
+If you believe your child is eligible for Pupil Premium funding and you have not been contacted by the school, please contact Miss V Phillips, Head of Inclusion at firstname.lastname@example.org

 Ofsted’s school inspections report on the attainment and progress of disadvantaged students who attract the Pupil Premium.
 The Ofsted inspection framework and handbook are available online as are copies of the most recent Ofsted Inspection Reports relating to Gordon’s School.